 Join Go Orange on the iconic Shotover River for a whitewater rapid adventure.
-Boasting 4 brand new departures daily at unsurpassable prices during summer.
+Daily departures at unsurpassable prices during summer.

 Start with an unforgettable coach trip through Skippers Canyon, famous for it's exciting cliff edges, enough to get your adrenaline pumping before we hit the water.